johnnwallace/gpt-genre-classification/README.md

 # gpt-genre-classification
-Includes a script to test classifying a playlist using chat gpt.
+Includes a script to test classifying a playlist using ChatGPT.